EXAGREE: Mitigating Explanation Disagreement with Stakeholder-Aligned Models: EXAGREE Framework

-Building on the prior stage, SAEMs can be searched within the approximated Rashomon set.
-This requires a differentiable function that maps feature attributions to target rankings.
+We search the Rashomon set to identify SAEMs, predictive models whose expected explanations optimally balance plausibility and faithfulness.
+The final stage of differentiable optimization involves mapping feature attributions to ranking targets, e.g., $\bfs{r}^{M}_{\varphi}$, as defined in Eq.~\eqref{eq:attribution-list}.

-\textbf{Ranking Supervision and Correlation Metric} We employ monotonic differentiable sorting networks in our framework, utilizing the cumulative density function (CDF) of the Cauchy distribution $f_{\mathcal{C}}$ from the work of \cite{petersen2022monotonic}.
-This network, denoted as $f_{diffsort}$, enables ranking supervision where the ground truth order of features is known while their absolute values remain unsupervised.

-We adopt Spearman's rank correlation (negative w.r.t agreement) as our measure of disagreement distance (in Eq. \eqref{eq:optimization_simplified}) due to its differentiability \citep{dodge2008concise,petersen2022monotonic, huang2022relational}.
-The correlation for a specific ranking from stakeholder $i$ can be calculated as:
+\textbf{Ranking Supervision and Correlation Metric.} We employ monotonic differentiable sorting networks in our framework from the work of \cite{petersen2022monotonic}.
+This network, denoted as $f_{\text{diffsort}}$, enables ranking supervision where the ground truth order of features is known while their absolute values remain unsupervised.
+Additionally, Spearman's rank correlation provides differentiability in Eq. \eqref{eq:optimization_simplified} \citep{dodge2008concise,petersen2022monotonic, huang2022relational}.
+The correlation for a specific ranking from stakeholder $k$ can be calculated as:

 It's important to note that feature attributions have directions that do not necessarily represent their strength.
 To address this, we use the absolute value of attributions in the correlation calculation, ensuring both positive and negative importances are appropriately accounted for in the ranking.
 In practice, stakeholders may or may not require information about the direction of feature importance.
 To accommodate this variability, we incorporate a sign loss in our optimization process when applicable.
 Loss function details are discussed in the following section.